telekom/identity-iris-keycloak-charts/README.md

 For detecting instances that should build a cache-cluster (formerly known as ha-mode) Quarkus uses the DNS_PING functionality of JGroups.
-By providing a headless service (a service without ports) for the Keycloak pods there is an kubernetes internal dns address that allows JGroups to find all pod that shall form a cluster.
+By providing a headless service (a service without ports) for the Keycloak pods there is a Kubernetes internal dns address that allows JGroups to find all pod that shall form a cluster.
-The DNS address which should be used is set with the environment variable jgroups.dns.query on the keycloak container.
+The DNS address which should be used is set with the environment variable `jgroups.dns.query` on the Keycloak container.

 ## Infinispan clustering

-To configure the infinispan caches (mainly number of owners per cache) the file eni-infinispan.xml is mounted to the Keycloak pod.
+To configure the infinispan caches (mainly number of owners per cache) the file `eni-infinispan.xml` is mounted to the Keycloak pod.

-## Open Questions

-- prometheus.authtoken seams to be intended to secure /metrics but was never set to something else than "change" not sure if it ever worked